 Predicting the actual GMAT score is no easy feat.
 However, you can take the free tests offered by the GMAC or the practice materials available online as well as offline to gauge through your performance.
 Since variation in practice test scores are normal and expected, It is advised that the practice tests should only be a part of simulating the test and not as a way of predicting one’s GMAT score.

 What is the average GMAT Score for different B-Schools in Europe?

-Those who get successfully selected at the European Business Schools are known for their exceptional performances in the GMAT exam and the GMAC report published proves that the mean GMAT score has risen up 6 points since 2016.
+As per a GMAC report, the mean GMAT score has risen up 6 points since 2016.
 Keeping this data in mind, let us have a look at some of the European B-Schools and the average GMAT score required by them:

 |Business Schools||Average 2018 GMAT Score||Average 2017 GMAT Score|